Frank and Mary Jean Smeal Research Fellow, Associate Professor of Marketing

 Hari Sridhar is Frank and Mary Jean Smeal Research Fellow and Associate Professor of Marketing at Pennsylvania State University, and Associate Research Director for the Institute for Study of Business Markets (ISBM).

 He is interested in enhancing understanding of how firms could improve the effectiveness of their marketing spending decisions – a core responsibility of marketing managers.
 His research falls in three areas i) assessing marketing-mix spending effectiveness in two-sided media markets; ii) investigating how marketing-mix elasticities vary across firms, products, and industries, and iii) examining the properties of optimal marketing budgeting and allocation policies.

-He currently serves on the Editorial Review Board of the Journal of Marketing Research, Journal of Retailing, and Customer Needs and Solutions.
+He currently serves on the Editorial Review Board of the Journal of Marketing, Journal of Marketing Research, Journal of Retailing, and Customer Needs and Solutions.
 He also serves as an Area Editor for the Journal of the Academy of Marketing Science.